Evothesis/pixel-management/backend/README.md

 ## 🏗️ Architecture

-Provides secure client configuration management and real-time domain authorization for the Evothesis tracking infrastructure.
+Provides secure client configuration management and real-time domain authorization for the SecurePixel tracking infrastructure.

 ```
 ┌─────────────────┐    ┌─────────────────┐    ┌─────────────────┐